ga-wdi-boston/php-guide/README.md

 folders:
     - map: ~/wdi/training/php-laravel
       to: /home/vagrant/Code

+sites:
+    - map: homestead.app
+      to: /home/vagrant/Code/public
 ```

+> Note: `vagrant up` will not launch successfully until a Laravel installation
+> is found at `~/wdi/training/php-laravel`.
+Hang tight for that.

 Feel free to read the [Laravel docs on Homestead](https://laravel.com/docs/5.3/homestead)
 to learn more about configuration options.